Devographics/locale-ua-UA/README.md

 It's recommended you join the [translation team](https://github.com/orgs/Devographics/teams/translators/teams) for the language you want to translate.

+The translation team for the current repository is listed [here](https://github.com/orgs/Devographics/teams/ua-ua).

 ## Local Development

 There is currently no easy way to see your strings in context while developing locally.
 We are working on it.